FAQ

 What are the requirements to use a Kick?

-To use a Kick, you must be 18 years or older, have a valid driver’s license,
+To use a Kick, you must be 18 years or older, have a valid driver’s license, and possess a credit or debit card.

 How do I use a Kick?